miguelapb35/hello-world/README.md

 I am a Web Developer, I love learning new useful programming languages and techniques.
-My name is Miguel Angel, I am currently developing in Angular, React, Node, and also somo apps in Android.
+My name is Miguel Angel, I am currently developing in Angular, React, Node, and also apps in Android.
 In the future I would like to learn about AI and Machine Learning.
 I am going to make some online stores and course platforms either in React or Angular.